 The two connecting dorm rooms share one toilet and shower.
 There are actually two cubicles but the other one was closed during my stay.
 There are several restaurants near the hotel serving variants of nasi and curry viands.

-Based on my budget note takings, I was surprised to know that my previous stays in Kuala Lumpur are cheaper than the ones in Bangkok.
+Based on my budget note taking, I was surprised to know that my previous stays in Kuala Lumpur, Malaysia are cheaper than the ones in Bangkok.
 Looking for a place to stay in Kuala Lumpur for several days is not a challenge anymore.
 Hostels are great options for a nice sleep in the metropolis without breaking your daily budget.
 Do you have other Kuala Lumpur hostel recommendations?
 Please let us know by leaving a comment below for us to check it next time we’re in Kuala Lumpur.